fbazzarella/practicing-algo-00-codility/README.md

 - The solutions themselves:
   - Solve as much as possible all the proposed solutions;
   - Find alternative solutions for the same problem just to benchmark and compare them;

-### License

-There is no license.
-Do anything you want with this.